rstatsinger/contrast-java-webgoat-docker/README.md

 ## Setup

 1. If you don't already have a Contrast account, you can sign up for a free one-license Contrast Security Community Edition (CE) account at https://www.contrastsecurity.com/contrast-community-edition.
-Follow the instructions in the https://github.com/rstatsinger/IASTRASPLab/blob/master/CESetup.pdf file.
+Follow the instructions in https://github.com/rstatsinger/IASTRASPLab/blob/master/CESetup.pdf.
 It will:

   - lead you through Contrast CE signup
   - help you onboard WebGoat into CE using Docker

-2. Use the https://github.com/rstatsinger/IASTRASPLab/blob/master/WebGoatLab.pdf to guide you through hands-on use cases once you have things set up.
+2. Use https://github.com/rstatsinger/IASTRASPLab/blob/master/WebGoatLab.pdf to guide you through hands-on use cases once you have things set up.

 3. Start planning how to apply DevSecOps to your own applications, processes, and culture!